2025

 jamovi is freely installable on your own Windows, Linux, or Mac computers.
 However, does not currently run on certain Microsoft Surface 'tablet' and Microsoft '2-in-1' machines that contain non-Intel, "ARM" processors.
 On newer Macs that contain ARM processors, jamovi runs in "emulation mode," which can be slow.

-jamovi is currently installed in: (i) 103 Psyc.
+jamovi (though not the most current version) is installed in: (i) 103 Psyc.
 Bldg., (ii) 120 Psyc Bldg., (iii) the Psychology Graduate Students' Computing Lab, and (iv) the Jerome Library Lobby Lab.

 Usage Tips: